Codie-Petersen/YoutubeSearchPlugin/README.md

-# YouTube Search and Transcript Service
+# YouTube Search and Summarize

-This project is a demo that showcases the usage of [Promptate](https://www.promptate.com) for generating ads in a YouTube search and transcript service.
+This project is a demo that showcases the usage of [Promptate](https://www.promptate.com) for generating ads in a YouTube search and summarize OpenAI Plugin.
 It provides an API to search for YouTube videos and retrieve their transcripts.
 Additionally, it integrates with [Promptate](https://www.promptate.com) to fetch ads for the users.

 ## Overview

-The YouTube search and transcript service is built using Python and Quart framework for asynchronous web serving.
+The YouTube search and summarize plugin is built using Python and Quart framework for asynchronous web serving.
 The service allows users to perform the following actions:

 1. **Search for YouTube Videos**: Users can perform a search query to find videos on YouTube.